3DBAG/3dbag-pipeline/README.md

 #### GraphQL API

-Dagster has a GraphQL API and it is served alongside the Dagit web server at `/graphql` (eg `http://localhost:3000/graphql`).
+Dagster has a GraphQL API and it is served alongside the dagster-webserver at `/graphql` (eg `http://localhost:3000/graphql`).
-One can do basically everything that is doable in the Dagit UI.
+One can do basically everything that is doable in the Dagster UI.
 Retrieve data on assets, runs etc., but also launch runs.

 This query to get the asset materializations metadata and asset dependencies (lineage):